“Jewels of the West Coast, The Golden Outback and Pilbara”

 This morning our explorations of the famous and ancient Karijini National Park in the rugged Hamersley Ranges through some of the oldest landscapes in the World continue.

-This morning marks the start of a big day where we will enter the “real outback” on seldom travelled roads to the little known but impressive Mount Augustus.
+Explore the “real outback” and the little known but impressive Mount Augustus.
 Located far from the regular tourist destinations this little known mountain is the largest “Inselberg” in the World, ten times larger than its famous little brother “Ayers Rock or Uluru.

 After breakfast, we will set off through the heart of the Ashburton River catchment, traversing outback ranges and fertile river valleys the home to a thriving cattle industry, as we make our way to Mount Augustus.